 On an annual basis, a sample number of research papers and/or projects from all English courses taught that year will be evaluated by a panel of faculty members, using the standardized Assessment Rubric for English Major Writing (attached).
 The writing will be evaluated to determine if students can demonstrate a basic ability to craft a sound argument.
-At least 90% of students sampled will score a 4 (competent-to-strong) or higher on the evaluation.
+At least 90% of students sampled will score a 3 (competency) or higher on the evaluation.